gamedaoco/gamedao-protocol/docs/worklog/118-privy-paymaster-integration.md

   flow.
 - Verify the smart account address on Polygon Amoy: should be a 4337 account deployed lazily on first tx.
-- Update Membership/Identity tracking: profiles should key by smart account address (which is what `msg.sender` resolves to inside contract calls).
-Existing EOA-bound profiles need a migration path (see Risk register).
+- Membership / Identity / Sense profiles key by `msg.sender` already,
+  which becomes the Kernel smart account address on every Privy-routed call.
+No contract changes required, no migration shim — the project is pre-live so smart-account `msg.sender` is the canonical identity from day one.
+- Scaffold continues to use Hardhat default EOAs (private-key based) for fixtures; that's a dev-only path and does not need to mirror the prod Privy flow.
 - Acceptance: a Privy user can call `Identity.createProfile` from the embedded wallet, the profile is stored under their smart account address, the subgraph indexes it.